-The Company's management, including the Company's principal executive officer and principal financial officer have evaluated the Company's disclosure controls and procedures as of the end of the period covered by this report.
-Based on such evaluation, the Company's principal executive officer and principal financial officer have concluded that the Company's disclosure controls and procedures were effective as of the end of the period covered by this report.
+The Company's management, including the Company's principal executive officer and principal financial officer, have evaluated the Company's disclosure controls and procedures as of the end of the period covered by this report.
+Based on such evaluation, the Company's principal executive officer and principal financial officer have concluded that, as of the end of the period covered by this report, the Company had a material weakness in its internal control over financial reporting due to ineffectively designed and maintained controls required for safeguarding the Company's funds.
+Specifically, the Company's disbursement authorization policies for a division of the Company were not sufficiently robust, including those for non-routine transactions.
+Additionally there was a lack of an appropriate level of skepticism on the part of key accounting personnel and insufficient approval controls around electronic bank transfers.